 - Two front airbags.
 The driver's airbag is stored in the center of the steering wheel; the front passenger's airbag is stored in the dashboard.
-Both are marked "SRS AIRBAG." - Sensors that can detect a moderate to severe frontal collision. - A sophisticated electronic system that continually monitors the sensors, control unit, the airbag activators, and all related wiring when the ignition is ON (II).
+Both are marked "SRS AIRBAG." - Sensors that can detect a moderate to severe frontal collision. - A sophisticated electronic system that continually monitors and records information about the sensors, the control unit, the airbag activators, driver and passenger seat belt use, and all related wiring when the ignition is ON (II).

-- An indicator light on the instrument panel that alerts you to a possible problem with the system (see page 44). - Emergency backup power in case your car's electrical system is disconnected in a crash.
+- An indicator light on the instrument panel that alerts you to a possible problem with the system (see page 45). - Emergency backup power in case your car's electrical system is disconnected in a crash.

-How Your Airbags Work
+How Your Front Airbags Work

-If you ever have a moderate to severe frontal collision, the sensors will detect rapid deceleration and signal the control unit to instantly inflate the airbags.
+If you ever have a moderate to severe frontal collision, the sensors will detect the vehicle's rapid deceleration.
+If the rate of deceleration is high enough, the control unit will instantly inflate the front airbags.